justinwerner/spero-weather/README.md

 ## A Basic Weather Application Built With Elm

 This is a fun weather application built with Elm.
-It is very basic and as of yet the functionality has a lot to be desired.
+It is very basic, and as of yet the functionality has a lot to be desired.
 It will be worked on as time allows and will thus become better over time.
 Any help is appreciated.

 ## Requirements